CrisDAndres/CrisDAndres/README.md

 ### Welcome to my GitHub profile.

-#### I'm Cristina, a PhD in the field of genetics 🧬 and passionate about data analysis and data science 📊.
+#### I'm Cristina, a PhD in the field of plant genetics 🌱🧬 and passionate about data analysis and data science 📊.

 With years of experience as a research scientist, I am not afraid to take on new challenges.
 Always learning and exploring new technologies and tools, I am determined to dive into the wonderful world of Data🚀.